 Barney D. Welch, 136 So.
 4th.
 St., Montebello, Calif., Sept.
-20.-The Monrovia meeting closed after three Lord's days.
-Three were restored, and it seems the others have taken on new zeal.
+20 .- The Monrovia meeting closed after three Lord's days, Three were restored, and it seems the others have taken on new zeal.
 Aug.
 30 to Sept.
-1, T attended and assisted Bro.
-Chester King in his meeting at Fresno.
+1, T attended and assisted Bro, Chester King in his meeting at Fresno.
 Sept.
-5, Brethren Ervin Waters, Paul Nichols, and I spoke at Siskiyou St., L. A. From here we went to the get-together meeting at Fresno, Sept.
+5, Brethren Ervin Waters, Paul Nichols, and I spoke at Siskiyou St., L. A. From here we went to the get-together meeting at Fresno.
+Sept.
 6. This was the biggest day for the church in California ever witnessed by the brethren there.
 It was the first of its nature I ever attended.
 I wish the brethren from coast to coast would have such inspiring meetings.
 Please, try it, brethren.
 Read the report of this meeting elsewhere in the paper.
 Get together, plan the Lord's work together, and then work together.
 It is wonderful to see what can be done, when all put their thoughts and actions together.
 Sept.
 7-11, I was very ill, but I am up and feeling fine again.
 We began at Marysville last night.
 Let us "Go forward" in the work, praying as we go.

 Ralph Mustard, 221 E. Cleveland, Montebello, Calif., Sept.
 8th.-I am now back home, after visiting with several congregations in the hill country of Missouri.
 August 15, I was with the brethren in Lebanon.
 Brother Gay and I divided the time, taking the book of Jude as our lesson.
 That night I gave a lesson of admonition to the church, which seemed to be enjoyed by all.
-August 17, I left for Galena, where I assisted Bro.
-Waters in a successful meeting, in which 4 were baptized and one restored.
-August 29, I preached for the brethren at the Lees Summit church, for the second time.
-I regret very much that I did not get to be with the brethren in West Virginia, but sundry duties at home made it impossible for me to go. but I am looking forward to the time, when I can make that trip.
+August 17, I'left for Galenn, where I assisted Bro, Waters in a successful meeting, in which 4 were baptized and one restored.
+August 29.
+I preached for the brethren at the Lees Summit church, for the second time.
+I regret very much that I did not get to be with the brethren in West Virginia, but sundry duties at home made it impossible for me to go, but I am looking forward to the time, when I can make that trip.
 The work in California moves forward.

 M. J. Buffington, Rte.
 3, Box 61, Floresville, Texas, Sept.
-13.-After closing a good meeting at DeLeon, Texas, with help for some time yet, as this is a new congregation.
+13.-After closing a good meeting at DeLcon, Texas, with six baptized, and four restored, I went to green Forest, Ark., for my second effort with the brothren of that place.
+Although there were no additions, we believe that much good was accomplished.
+On August 28th, Bro.
+Joe Castleman and I began a mission meeting at Monroe, La.
+After having preached one week we baptized four and restored four.
+Bro.
+Castleman is still laboring with the brethren there, and they need his help for some time yet, as this is a new congregation.
 Brethren if you would like to support Bro.
-Castleman, and help keep him there for two or three months, I'm sure it would be greatly appreciated.
+Castleman, and help keep him there for two or bired monifies Thi sure it would be greatly appreciated.
 You may send contributions to J. W. Castleman, % Will F. Davis, Rte.
 1, West Monroe, La.
 They would like to build a small church house there.
-Any contributions to this effort may be sent to Will F. Davis, Rtc.
-1, West Monroe, La.
+Any contributions to this effort may be sent to Will F. Davis, Rte.
+1, West Monroe, Le.
 At this writing I am at home.
 Bro.
 Stewart and I will hold a twenty day meeting at Houston, Texas soon.